Reddimus/Nvidia_Jetson-curriculum/Hello_AI_World/README.md

 There are two primary methods to run pre-trained models and applications in this repository:

-1. Building from source
+1. Running the Docker container
-2. Running the Docker container
+2. Building the project from source

 You will become familiar with both methods throughout this curriculum, as they are commonly used in open-source Nvidia Jetson projects.